 Bob: Thank goodness.
 This is crazy, especially in San Antonio.

 Jonathan: Let me mention one other thing before I forget.
 This law is not just about Chick-fil-A. It means that anyone that gives donations, whether they’re a private individual, a church, or a private business, they can not be punished by the government.
 This could also include people that give donations to churches.
 Cause when this was debated at the Texas legislature, some members of the legislature said in their debate, well what about these churches that we don’t agree with their views?
 Maybe the government should be looking into this.
 We can’t have those churches just getting donations and that not be called into question.
 And so this law, you know, if you give to a church, which includes a lot of people, if you give donations to a church or if you’re a business that does that, or you’re a church that received donations, there’s a whole host of ways that this law protects people throughout the state.

-Bob: Oh, I was looking at this from my perspective of Christian Financial Perspectives and CIS Wealth Management.
+Bob: Oh, I was looking at this from my perspective of Christian Financial Perspectives and Christian Financial Advisors.
 We serve the Christian population and we do give the Christian ministries.
 So yeah, I was like, this is a protection for businesses like mine because we’re Christian based.

 Mary Jo: It surprises me so much.
 It’s issues like this one in San Antonio that just blow my mind.
 I was raised in South Texas in a very devoted Catholic household.
 I went to Catholic school.
 It was such a conservative environment and San Antonio of all places, they all had such deep roots and conservative, especially Catholic, values and all over South Texas.
 So how have we gotten here, Jonathan?
 How have we allowed the fabric of our society to change so much, so fast?